geo-smart/geo-smart.github.io/README.md

 #### Page Headers

-To change the header, edit `header.html`, then run `inject.py`.
-When running `server.py`, changes to `header.html` will automatically be detected and `inject.py` run.
+To change the header, edit `_header.html`.
+Then, when running `server.py`, the changes to `_header.html` will automatically be detected and `inject.py` will be run.

-This script automatically inserts the html data from `header.html` into each page with the follow header tag.
+This script automatically inserts the HTML data from `_header.html` into each page with the follow header tag.

 ```html
 <!-- %START HEADER -->
 <!-- %END HEADER -->
 ```

-On pages with the header, you will see the HTML contents of `header.html` enclosed between these tags.
+On pages with the header, you will see the HTML contents of `_header.html` enclosed between these tags.
 The `inject.py` script automatically replaces anything between these tags, so know that changes to anything between the tags will not be saved.

 To add the header to a new page, simply include the tags.
 There does not need to be anything between them.